Table of Contents

 In Which States or Territories Do I Need a Permit?

-Whether or not you need a permit to run your trade promotion will depend on the:
+Whether or not you need a permit or authority to run your trade promotion will depend on the:

 - type of trade promotion you are running;